An Atheist’s Prayer

 Okay, I guess I can't just call myself a "Catholic atheist" in my last post and not explain it.
 I was raised Catholic.
 I actively and willingly attended church until I was 19.
 In my sophomore year of college I had a crisis of faith (I guess you'd call it) and decided...

-Spinster Underneath piles of wedding lingerie, dented brass dreams, rusted with disappointment, Under faded images of strong, handsome men with perfect teeth and silvery lace dusted with loneliness, I find quivering flesh, new and wet, excited to grow and stretch into...
+Spinster Underneath piles of wedding lingerie, dented brass dreams, dulled by disappointment, Under faded images of strong, handsome men with perfect teeth and silvery lace dusted with loneliness, I find quivering anticipation, new and wet, excited to grow and stretch...

 T-Minus 11 Days…